paakwasi317/madakoraa-meet/README.md

 ---

-To set up your own instance of `MiroTalk SFU` on a dedicated cloud server, please refer to our comprehensive [self-hosting documentation](https://docs.mirotalk.com/mirotalk-sfu/self-hosting/).
+To set up your own instance of `Madakoraa` on a dedicated cloud server, please refer to our comprehensive [self-hosting documentation](https://docs.mirotalk.com/mirotalk-sfu/self-hosting/).
 This guide will walk you through the process step by step, ensuring a smooth and successful deployment.

 </details>